wildland-creative/extarc/README.md

-# extarc - Utility functions for **ext**ending `**arc**py`
+# extarc - Utility functions for `arcpy`

 This repository contains python functions for commonly repeated tasks, e.g. getting new scratch feature classes in a scratch gdb, or getting certain projections.
+It **ext**ends **arc**py.
 It utilizes the `arcpy` module which ships with ArcMap Desktop / ArcGIS Pro and so it's assumed that your python environment has access to these modules.
 That is, if you can't `import arcpy` already, why are you trying to use a helper library?

 To install, clone or copy the submodule into the directory where your python code lives for your project.
 It's structured so that it will be importable as a subdirectory, e.g.